Skarlso/blogsource/content/blog/2019-10-15-kubernetes-cluster-part2.md

 ![graphana](/img/hosting/graphana.png)

+Now you can create a new dashboard add a PVC to our Prometheus instance and enjoy all the metrics you can store!

 # Conclusion

 And this is it folks.
-Everything is installed and we can monitor stuff.
-If you give Prometheus a PVC you can build some pretty awesome time series graphs.
+Everything is installed and we can monitor things now.
+If you give Prometheus a PVC you can build some pretty awesome time series graphs too and see how your cluster behaves over time.

 Thank you for reading!
 Gergely.